Svalbard

 -

 This trip is rated challenging.
-No experience with glaciers or kayaking is required but a high fitness level is essential.
+You don't need glacier or kayaking experience, but high fitness is essential.

 -